-ENGLISH 231 - Survey of English Literature.
+ENGLISH 231-Survey of English Literature.
 (3-0) Credit: 3.
-Prerequisite: English 132 or the equivalent.

 A survey of English literature with selections from Old English, Middle English, The Renaissance, The Seventeenth Century, and The Eighteenth Century; historical background for each period; literary terms; close reading of the text.
 (070305)